The Two RV Gypsies: Full-Time RVers

 At first the new trail seemed to go up, not down, but eventually the trail came out by the visitor center.
 Karen Duquette thought the down trail was easier, but everyone else thought the up trail was the easier of the two trails.
 (If you want to call climbing over big boulders a trail)

 Below: Now that they are down off the glacier and in a different spot from the trail they started up on, they saw a sign that the trail was closed and that it was steep, primitive and difficult.
-(The lady at the visitor center did not tell them that.)
-They had started the climb up from down by the lake, not from this point and that is why they didn't see the sign.
+(The lady at the visitor center did NOT tell them that.)
+They had started the climb up from down by the lake, not from this point and that is why they did not see the sign.

 sign: trail closed ahead